-The Este courts and the material culture of pilgrimage in Quattro- and Cinquecento Italy
+The visual and material culture of pilgrimage in the Este courts of fifteenth- and sixteenth-century Italy

 I research the visual and material culture of pilgrimage in fifteenth- and sixteenth-century Italy, with a focus on the Este family and the ways in which the practice and concept of pilgrimage impacted patronage in the courts of Ferrara and Mantua.
 My dissertation investigates the development of pilgrimage past the medieval into the early modern period, and raises questions about the multifaceted motivations behind undertaking a pilgrimage, the place of popular devotional practices in the lives of the Italian nobility, the role of public performances of piety in cultivating a ruler's image, as well as how and why pilgrimage was represented or alluded to in the artistic commissions and collections of Italian courts.
 My doctoral research builds toward a larger interest in the iconography of pilgrimage, which I intend to pursue in my postdoctoral work.
 To connect Oxford-affiliated pilgrimage researchers across disciplines, in 2019 I founded The Oxford Pilgrimage Studies Network, an interdisciplinary research network funded by and hosted at The Oxford Research Centre for the Humanities (TORCH).